ludiosarchive/gitlab_to_org_mode/README.md

 1. `mix deps.get`
 1. `mix escript.build`
 1. `./gitlab_to_org_mode`
-1. (Hopefully) enjoy the `.org` files created in the current working directory.
+1. Carefully inspect the `.org` and `.org_archive` files created in the current working directory.